jalik/meteor-jalik-ufs/README.md

 });
 ```

-### Writing files
+## Writing files

-Sometimes you could need to write to the store directly on the server :
+Sometimes you could need to write to the store directly on the server without any client involved.

 ```js
 // Insert the file in database